-This is the story of a numerous family.
+This is the story of a copious family.

 Ninety-seven years ago, on the largest island of the Antilles, Maria Rodriguez Pombo married Jacobo Varela.
 At 16 years old, Maria had returned from Spain to her native Cuba to finalize the marriage her parents had arranged for her with a man they know from Coruña.

 Maria and Jacobo had met previously in Spain.
-Jacobo was a good man, and he was the owner of a ranch and a bakery in Quemado de Guines, a municipality in the province of Villa Clara in Cuba.
+Jacobo was a good man, and he was the owner of a ranch and a bakery in Quemado de Güines, a municipality in Villa Clara’s province in Cuba.
 Their union was favorable and fruitful, together they had 10 kids (in order): Joseito, Segundo, Tercero (deceased), América Emilia, Carmen (Carmita), Jacobo (Jacobito), María (Mari), Rafaela Nicolasa (Fela), Marta and Aleida.